How Do Bees Make Honey?

 You can classify the types of honey in a few ways.

-As I’ve touched on, the origins of the nectar has a lot to do with how honey turns out.
+As I’ve touched on, the origins of the nectar have a lot to do with how honey turns out.

 Honey can be single-origin, multi-origin, or regional.
 An example of single-origin nectar is clover honey.
 The honey was made from nectar taken exclusively from clover flowers.